docker-hy/docker-hy.github.io/part1.md

 * Image is the ingredients.
 * Container is the delicious treat.

-To get an image you have to build it with the Dockerfile.
+1. To get an image, you have to build it with the Dockerfile.
-And then you run the image creating a container.
+2. You then run the image creating a container.

-So maybe even more fitting metaphor would be that the image is a frozen pre-cooked meal.
+So, perhaps an even more fitting metaphor would be that the image is a frozen, pre-cooked meal.

 ## Hello World docker